marklundin/core-controllers/README.md

 })
 ```

-Both of these draw a slider:
+Both of these draw the following slider

 ```
 <Slider label={'aNumber'} value={10} />